Installing Mastra Locally

 mastra dev

-This command creates REST API endpoints for your agents.
+This command creates REST API endpoints for your agents which are available on the following links:

 Test the Endpoint

-You can test the agent’s endpoint using curl
+You can also test the agent’s endpoint using curl

 or fetch